Teaching in 2018

 BA McGill, MA McGill, PhD McGill

 Dr Geoff Stahl received his PhD in Communications from the Department of Art History and Communications Studies at McGill University, Montreal.
 He was a post-Doctoral Fellow at both Humboldt University in Berlin and the Advanced Cultural Studies Institute of Sweden (ACSIS), Linköping University.
 His research is focused on the complex nature of cultural production in the city, and in particular on the social relations and systems of representation associated with urban creative labour and music making.
 He is interested in urban semiotics, popular music, cultural geography, advertising, and has published articles on scenes and subcultures.
 He continues his research on the creative life of cities in the context of Montreal, Berlin and Wellington.
+He has also recently published in the area of food and media studies.

 Current research projects